MethodicalAcceleratorDesign/MAD-NG.py/docs/source/ex-lhc-couplingLocal.rst

 The most complicated part of the example includes the following set of lines.

 From lines 4 - 8 below, we define a function that will be invoked during the optimization process at each iteration.
-Within this function, we perform a twiss for the match function to use, while also sending to python some information on the twiss on line 6.
+Within this function, we perform a twiss for the match function to use, while also sending some information on the twiss to python, on line 6.

 From lines 10 - 21, we run a match, with a **reference** to the match result returned to the variable ``match_rtrn``.
 Line 22 is a very important line, as this is something you place in the pipe to MAD-NG for MAD-NG to execute once the match is done.
 Lines 23-25 receive the first result returned during the match, so that we can start plotting the results.